 Mimi’s philosophy has always been and remains to “put the client first.”
 If you walk into one of Mimi’s offices you will find a list of past results with case numbers hanging on a poster on her wall.
 If you check her Coffey Firm Facebook Page, you will see from time to time her jury Not Guilty verdicts posted by case number, for the sole purpose of thanking the juries of the community.
 Mimi knows and understands that most people who get a DWI do not want others to know about it.
 She would never do anything in the form of advertisement to jeopardize a client’s case.

 Three Concerns About Posting Case Results:

-Mimi has been approached by an assistant district attorney in the past and asked not to advertise her results.
+An assistant district attorney approached Mimi in the past and asked her not to advertise her results.
 This is understandable as each case is different.
 Prosecutors have a job to represent the best interests of the community.
-A one liner or headline advertisement , which does not give details, can look insensitive.
+A one liner or headline advertisement, which does not give details, can look insensitive.
 The Coffey Firm must work every day to ensure the best result for each client.
 She certainly does not want to jeopardize the results of any of her clients.

 Judges and jurors understand that each case stands on its own.
-A verdict is an assessment of an entire case measured up against the facts and the law.
-No judge or juror wants a flashy headline of the worst aspects of a case advertised with the result where it can be misunderstood by the public.
+Verdicts are an assessment of an entire case measured up against the facts and the law.
+No judge or juror wants a flashy headline advertising the worst aspects of a case with the result which can mislead the public.
 The Coffey Firm deeply respects the roles of a judge and jury and would not want to do anything that would jeopardize the verdicts of future cases.

 Very few clients want the details of their case known to anybody.
 The Coffey Firm thanks all clients that have expressed their appreciation through thanks, cards, letters and occasional gifts.
 For the few clients who have left reviews on their own, we thank you for spreading the word and deeply appreciate it!